HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 **Current** ($I$) is *the flow of electrons in an electric circuit*, measured in **amperes (A)**. {{< link id="T5A01" >}} {{< link id="T5A03" >}} Individual electrons actually move quite slowly through a conductor — about half an inch per minute — but the movement of electrical charge is nearly instantaneous, like a long tube filled with marbles: push one in at one end, and one pops out the other end almost immediately.

 In amateur radio, you might deal with:
-- **Milliamps (mA)** in low-power circuits
+- **Milliamps (mA)** in low-power circuits.
-- **A few amps** powering a mobile transceiver
+- **A few amps** powering a mobile transceiver.
-- **15-20 amps** for a high-power HF amplifier
+- **15-20 amps** for a high-power HF amplifier.

 **Resistance** ($R$) is *how much a material opposes current flow by converting electrical energy into heat*, measured in **ohms ($\Omega$)**.
 Think of resistance as a fundamental property that affects how electrical energy moves through a circuit:
-- *Conductors* like copper wire have *very low resistance*, allowing current to flow easily
+- *Conductors* like copper wire have *very low resistance*, allowing current to flow easily.
-- *Insulators* like rubber or glass have *very high resistance*, blocking current flow
+- *Insulators* like rubber or glass have *very high resistance*, blocking current flow.
 - *Resistors* are components with specific, controlled resistance values used to:
-  - Limit current in LED circuits to prevent burnout
+  - Limit current in LED circuits to prevent burnout.
-  - Divide voltage in measurement circuits
+  - Divide voltage in measurement circuits.
-  - Convert electrical energy to heat in applications like dummy loads
+  - Convert electrical energy to heat in applications like dummy loads.

 These three quantities are fundamentally linked as explained by **Ohm's Law**, which we'll cover in **Section 1.3**.